asseco-voice/laravel-tags/README.md

 # Tags

-Purpose of this repository is to provide tag support for any Laravel model.
+Purpose of this repository is to enable tags for any Laravel model.

-**Tag** can be added on any model, without the need to add new attributes to a DB model.

 ## Installation